manuel-serrano/icfp2024-sudoku/README.md

 executed by a HipHop machine.
 The error message above is triggered at the JavaScript elaboration-time because the variables bound inside HipHop statements do not exist yet and cannot be used to elaborate the program itself.
-These variables only exist once HipHop has compiled the program.
+These variables exist only after HipHop has compiled the program.

 The HipHop compiler analyses all the embedded JavaScript expressions